Container Memory Allocation Discrepancies: An Investigation on Memory Utilization Gaps for Container-Based Application Deployments

 2018 IEEE International Conference on Cloud Engineering (IC2E)

 Lahmann, Garrett; McCann, Thom; and Lloyd, Wes, "Container Memory Allocation Discrepancies: An Investigation on Memory Utilization Gaps for Container-Based Application Deployments" (2018).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 263.